 Rest Stop – Rastplats Världsarv Tanum

 For drivers, the Rest Stop (Rastplats) Världsarv Tanum on the E6 highway is a good place to start a visit to the UNESCO World Heritage-listed Tanum area.
-Information panels explain the rock art and place it into broader historical context.
-A viewing platform allows visitors to look out over the plain that used to be covered by sea in the Bronze Age – this part of Sweden rose around 25 m over the last 4000 years.
+Information panels explain the rock art and place it into a broader historical context.
+A viewing platform allows visitors to look out over the plain that used to be covered by the sea in the Bronze Age – this part of Sweden rose around 25 m over the last 4000 years.

 The Rastplats Världsarv Tanum is a good first stop and introduction but as no rock art is actually seen here probably fairly pointless to stop at later in a tour of the region.

 The rest stop is 130 km north of Gothenburg and 165 km south of Oslo and is accessible from either side of the E6 highway.
 It is a good spot for a picnic and toilets.
 For other services – fuel and food – use the intersection with the 163 a further 2 km to the north.